Facundo-prog/automatic_backup_script/README.md

     sudo lsblk

-Mount external disk.
-Command example contain disñ /dev/sdb1 and a mount point is "/backup-files":
+Mount the external disk.
+An example command contains disk /dev/sdb1 and a mount point is "/backup-files":

     sudo mount /dev/sdb1 /backup-files